jaredthecoder/awesome-vehicle-security/README.md

 - [I Am The Cavalry](https://www.iamthecavalry.org/) - Global grassroots (eg. volunteer) initiative focused on the intersection of security and human life/public safety issues, such as cars.
 Participation from security researchers, OEMs, Tier 1s, and many others.
 Published [Automotive 5-Star Cyber Safety Framework](https://iamthecavalry.org/5star).
 - [Carloop Community](https://community.carloop.io/) - Community of people interested in car hacking and connecting vehicles to the cloud.
 - [Python Security](http://www.pythoncarsecurity.com/) - A website for browsing and buying python-integrated cars having certain vehicular security features.
+- [European Telecommunications Standards Institute](https://www.etsi.org/) - ETSI is an independent, not-for-profit, standardization organization in the information and communications technology industry

 ## Newsletters